rerdavies/pipedal/README.md

 ## Building and Installing PiPedal

-PiPedal has only been tested on Raspbian.
-But we pull requests to correct problems with building PiPedal on other versions of Linux are welcome.
+PiPedal has only been tested on Raspbian, and has limited testing on Ubuntu Studio.
+But pull requests to correct problems with building PiPedal on other versions of Linux are welcome.

 To build PiPedal, a Raspberry Pi 4B, with at least 4GB of memory is recommended.
 You should be able to cross-compile PiPedal easily enough, but we do not currently provide support for this.
 Consult CMake documentation on how to cross-compile source.